johnamdickson/weeps-seeps-fugitive-emissions-web/README.md

 ## Features

 ### Security Features
-- There are a number of features utilsed in the app to ensure the security of private information. :
+There are a number of features utilsed in the app to ensure the security of private information:
-  -

 ### Existing Features
 - __PLACEHOLDER__
     ![]()

 ### Features Left to Implement
 A number of features were considered at the outset of and during the project but were shelved due to time constraints.
 These are detailed briefly below:
--

 <a href="#contents">BACK TO CONTENTS 🔼</a>